 How To Treat Skin Allergies in Dogs

-It’s best to book an appointment with your Suffolk County vet to identify the culprit causing your dog’s symptoms and reactions.
+It’s best to book an appointment with your Deer Park vet to identify the culprit causing your dog’s symptoms and reactions.
 With our in-house lab and diagnostic services, we can offer an accurate and effective diagnosis of your pet’s condition.

 Our in-house pharmacy is stocked with a range of medications and prescription diets, so we’ll have easy access to any medications your pet may need while in our care.
 We’re also able to fill and refill your pet’s prescriptions during your visit.